Match

 A match is a tool for starting a fire.
 Typically, matches are made of small wooden sticks or stiff paper.
 One end is coated with a material that can be ignited by friction generated by striking the match against a suitable surface.
 Wooden matches are packaged in matchboxes, and paper matches are partially cut into rows and stapled into matchbooks.
 The coated end of a match, known as the match "head", consists of a bead of active ingredients and binder, often colored for easier inspection.
 There are two main types of matches: safety matches, which can be struck only against a specially prepared surface, and strike-anywhere matches, for which any suitably frictional surface can be used.
-Because of the substance used to coat each match, this makes them non-biodegradable.

 Etymology

+The word match derives from Old French mèche, referring to the wick of a candle.

 Historically, the term match referred to lengths of cord (later cambric) impregnated with chemicals, and allowed to burn continuously.
-These were used to light fires and fire guns (see matchlock) and cannons (see linstock).
-Such matches were characterised by their burning speed i.e. quick match and slow match.
-Depending on its formulation, a slow match burns at a rate of around 30 cm (1 ft) per hour and a quick match at 4 - 60 cm per minute.
+These were used to light fires and fire guns (see matchlock) and cannons (see linstock) and to detonate explosive devices such as dynamite sticks.
+Such matches were characterized by their burning speed i.e. quick match and slow match.
+Depending on its formulation, a slow match burns at a rate of around 30 cm (1 ft) per hour and a quick match at 4 - 60 cm per minute for unconfined to even 3 - 6 m per second for confined.

-The modern equivalent of this sort of match is the simple fuse, still used in pyrotechnics to obtain a controlled time delay before ignition.
+The modern equivalent of a match (in the sense of a burnable cord) is the simple fuse such as a visco fuse, still used in pyrotechnics to obtain a controlled time delay before ignition.
 The original meaning of the word still persists in some pyrotechnics terms, such as black match (a black-powder-impregnated fuse) and Bengal match (a firework akin to sparklers producing a relatively long-burning, colored flame).
-But, when friction matches became commonplace, they became the main object meant by the term.
+However, when friction matches became commonplace, the term match came to refer mainly to these.

-The word ‘match’ derives from Old French ‘mèche’, referring to the wick of a candle.